How did Lent become fish fry season?

 Code for Pittsburgh’s interactive fish fry map

-Fish fry guides have gone totally Lent 2.0 with their own social media presence on the Pittsburgh Lenten Fish Fry Map FaceBook page and @pghfishfry Twitter account.
-[Update: this account seems to have gone dormant after the 2017 season.]
+Fish fry guides have gone totally Lent 2.0 with their own social media presence on the Pittsburgh Lenten Fish Fry Map FaceBook page.
 As one may expect, these are less comprehensive guides and more in-realtime breaking fish-related news.
 The latter seems to be a little more active than the former, but we’re only one week in so far, so we’ll keep tuned to see how this thing plays out.

 bracket listing comparing fish fries